appstersio/krates-registrator/README.md

 ### `ETCD_ENDPOINT=http://127.0.0.1:2379`

-Connect to etcd at given address
+Connect to etcd at given address.

 ## Policy